 pdf Deer Stalking Licence Agreement Template (506 KB) (fillable pdf form)

 document Deer Stalking Licence Agreement Template (228 KB) (Word document version)

 An example of the information needed to manage a deer cull, in the form of a Cull Record Sheet and how to complete it

 pdf Cull Data Record Sheet Guidance (291 KB)

 spreadsheet Cull Data Record Sheet Template (13 KB)

 An example of a Generic Risk Assessment that can be used by a landowner to cover the basics of any risks associated with having deer stalking on the land

-pdf Generic Deer Stalking Risk Assessment Guidance and Template (368 KB)
+pdf Generic Deer Stalking Risk Assessment Guidance and Template (377 KB) (fillable pdf form)

 A Site-Specific Risk Assessment including guidance on how to complete it